dabbitz/devops-case-baykar/CASE_END_ANSWERS.md

       MongoDB Atlas
 ```

-The frontend NGINX forwards `/api/` requests to `backend-service:5050`.
-The backend performs record CRUD operations in the `sample_training` database on MongoDB Atlas.
+The frontend NGINX is configured to route `/api/` requests to the backend.
+In the EKS environment, external `/api` traffic is routed to the backend Service through Envoy Gateway and HTTPRoute.

 The ETL separately retrieves repository information from the GitHub API and performs an upsert on the `github_repositories` collection using `github_id`.